AdobeDocs/experience-manager-64.en/help/assets/performance-tuning-guidelines.md

 The outcomes listed consume considerable resources.
 Therefore, Adobe recommends [disabling XMP Writeback](https://helpx.adobe.com/experience-manager/kb/disable-xmp-writeback.html), if it is not required.

+Importing a large amount of metadata can result in resource-intensive XMP writeback activity if run workflows flag is checked.
+Plan such an import during lean server usage so that performance for other users is not impacted.

 ## Replication {#replication}

 When replicating assets to a large number of publish instances, for example in a Sites implementation, Adobe recommends you use chain replication.
 In this case, the author instance replicates to a single publish instance which in turn replicates to the other publish instances, freeing up the author instance.